Swedish Pomerania: Integration in 1806

 (Socken) complying with the Swedish model of administration.
 The Estates of Pomerania could only be called regarding questions that specifically concerned Pomerania and Rügen.
 The new order of the Landtag was modelled on the Swedish Riksdag of the Estates and a meeting according to the new order also took place in August 1806, which declared its loyalty to the king and hailed him as their ruler.
-In the wake of this revolution, a number of social reforms were implemented and planned; the most important was the abolishment of serfdom by a royal statute on 4 July 1806.
+In the wake of this revolution, a number of social reforms were implemented and planned; the most important was the abolition of serfdom by a royal statute on 4 July 1806.

-Also in 1806, Gustav IV Adolf of Sweden started constructing another major port city in Pomerania, Gustavia.
-Yet already in 1807, French forces occupied the site.
+Also in 1806, Gustav IV Adolf started constructing another major port city in Pomerania, Gustavia.
+Yet by 1807, French forces had occupied the site.

 Loss during the Napoleonic Wars

 The entry into the Third Coalition in 1805, in which Sweden unsuccessfully fought its first war against Napoleon, subsequently led to the occupation of Swedish Pomerania by French troops, beginning in 1807.
 Under the Treaty of Paris, signed in 1810, the territory was returned to Sweden.
 In 1812, when French troops yet again marched into Pomerania, the Swedish Army joined the Sixth Coalition and assisted against Napoleon in the Battle of Leipzig in 1813, together with troops from Russia, Prussia, and Austria.
 Sweden also attacked Denmark and, by the Treaty of Kiel on 14 January 1814, Sweden ceded Pomerania to Denmark in exchange for Norway.

 The fate of Swedish Pomerania was settled during the Congress of Vienna through the treaties between Prussia and Denmark on 4 June and with Sweden on 7 June 1815.
 In this manoeuvre Prussia gained Swedish Pomerania in exchange for Saxe-Lauenburg, becoming Danish, with Prussia having bartered previously Hanoverian Saxe-Lauenburg only 14 years earlier in exchange for East Frisia ceded to Hanover again.
 Denmark also received 2.6 million Thalers from Prussia.
 3.5 million Thalers were awarded to Sweden in war damages.
 "Swedish Pomerania" was incorporated into Prussia as New Western Pomerania (Neuvorpommern) within the Prussian Province of Pomerania.